arxlang/arxcpp/README.md

 Arx compiler aims to provide arrow datatypes as native datatypes.

-For now, it is just the Kaleidoscope compiler with a few changes.
+For now, it is strongly based on the Kaleidoscope compiler with a just few changes.

 ## ROADMAP